venkataravuri/autonomous-driving-adas/docs/in-vehicle-monitoring.md

 Classical Human Pose Estimation solutions are based on classical Computer Vision, with a focus on parts and changes in colors and contrast.
 In the past few years, this area has been dominated by deep learning solutions distinguished into two branches,

 - Top-down approaches: firstly performing person detection and then regressing key points within the chosen bounding box.
-- Bottom-up appraches: localize identity free key points and group them into person instances.
+- Bottom-up appraches: Estimate each body joint first and then group them to form a unique pose.
 Bottom-up approaches produce multiple skeletons at once, so they are often faster and more suitable for real-time solutions and also perform better in crowd scenes for multi person pose estimation.